webmproject/libwebp/doc/tools.md

 DURATION_OPTIONS:
- Set duration of selected frames: duration            set duration for each frames duration,frame      set duration of a particular frame duration,start,end  set duration of frames in the
+ Set duration of selected frames: duration            set duration for all frames duration,frame      set duration of a particular frame duration,start,end  set duration of frames in the
                         interval [start,end])